gelles-brandeis/tapqir/docs/source/user_guide/index.rst

   and then run for additional number of iterations as required.
 Convergence of global parameters can be visually checked using tensorboard_.

-The program will save a checkpoint every 100 iterations (checkpoint is saved in ``.tapqir/cosmos-model.tpqr`` folder).
+The program will save a checkpoint every 100 iterations (checkpoint is saved at ``.tapqir/cosmos-model.tpqr``).
 Starting the program again will resume from the last saved checkpoint.
 At every checkpoint the values of global variational parameters (``-ELBO``, ``gain_loc``, ``proximity_loc``, ``pi_mean``, ``lamda_loc``) are also recorded for visualization by tensorboard_.
 Plateaued plots signify convergence.